JoeGosse/marketplace/azure-marketplace-publication-guidelines.md

 ## Step 2: Publisher Contact & Seller Registration

 ### 2.1 Create Microsoft Account
 In order to complete the publishing process, you will need to create a Microsoft account.
 This account will be used to log in to both the Publishing Portal and the Seller Dashboard.
-You should only have one Microsoft Account for your Azure Store offerings.
+You should only have one Microsoft Account for your Azure Marketplace offerings.
 They should not be specific to individual VMs.

 The address that forms the user name should be on your domain and controlled by your IT team (such as azurepublishing@yourcompany.com).
 Payment, tax information, and reporting will be routed through this account.

-1. Within your own domain, create a Distribution List (DL) or Security Group with an email address such as AzureStore@yourcompany.com
+1. Within your own domain, create a Distribution List (DL) or Security Group with an email address such as azurepublishing@yourcompany.com
 2. Add your Azure VM publishing team to the DL.
 The DL must be live to receive the confirmation email necessary to create your account.
 3. Register for a Microsoft Account using Distribution List Email using the DL email.
 You can register for a Microsoft Account at https://signup.live.com/signup.aspx
 4. When registering, use a valid phone number.
 The system will send a send verification code as a text message or an automated call if identity verification is required.